ahshabayek/Brain/pages/Machine Learning%2F Supervised Learning%2F Gradient decent.md

 - chain rule to derive differentiation.
 - square error cost  is a convex function and will never  have a local minimum, as long as you choose the algorithm correctly you will always converge.
 - Batch Gradient decent  evaluates on entire training data.
+- Multi variant is not Multiple  Linear regression.
 - Multi Features:
 	- Multiple Linear regression.
 	- ![image.png](../assets/image_1672183508468_0.png)